Ivo-Balbaert/The_Way_to_Jai/book/3_Compiling_and_running_your_first_program.md

 _In Workspace 2 ("Target Program"):
 Error: No program entry point was found.
 (The designated entry point name is 'main'.)_

-(Don't worry about the Workspace thing, we'll explain this later (see ??).)
+Don't worry about the Workspace thing, we'll explain this later (see § 30.1).
 What does this mean?
 This error tells us the following:
 Every Jai program needs a so called _entry point_ called **main**, as in all C-like languages, which is the starting point for code execution.